 - 1″ circle magnets (you’ll need 60 total, if you use all the chore icons)

-- Magnet board (found mine at Walmart, but saw a similar one at Target)
+- Magnet board (I found mine at Walmart, but saw a similar one at Target and Amazon)

 - White board marker (if using a magnetic whiteboard) or chalk marker (if using a magnetic chalkboard)

-- Place your chore magnets on the board, hang it a spot that everyone can see or reach, and watch as your children get their chores done way more effectively!
+Step 4 – Place your chore magnets on the chore chart, hang it a spot that everyone can see or reach, and watch as your children get their chores done way more effectively!

 The Perfect Family Chore Chart!

-You can have one magnet board for each child (like these smaller ones) or a a large one for everyone, or you can even separate the board like this:
+You can have one magnetic chore chart for each child (like these smaller ones) or a a large one for everyone, or you can even separate the board like this:

 My OCD likes to keep things in order, so I opted for keeping everything in a color pattern, and the kids just know which ones are theirs now.